Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

 \subsection{Empirical Results}

-Functional correctness is the prerequisite for evaluating code efficiency for the code synthesis task.
+Functional correctness is the prerequisite for evaluating code efficiency for the code generation task.
 Our primary objective is to enhance the code efficiency without compromising the functional correctness.
-To this end, we first introduced the existing metric $Pass@1$ to gauge the functional correctness~\cite{chen2021evaluating} and then leveraged $Beyond@K$ to provide a holistic evaluation, encompassing both code efficiency and functional correctness.

-These experiments aim to scrutinize the innate capabilities of cutting-edge code-LLMs and their performance after baseline fine-tuning.
+To this end, we first introduce the existing metric \texttt{Pass} to gauge the functional correctness~\cite{chen2021evaluating} and then leverage \texttt{Beyond} to provide a holistic evaluation, encompassing both code efficiency and functional correctness.
+Finally, we measure the \texttt{Gap} between \texttt{Beyond} and \texttt{Pass} to mirror the baseline ability for improving efficiency while preserving correctness.
+These experiments aim to investigate the innate capabilities of cutting-edge Code LLMs and their potential after baseline fine-tuning.
+Therefore, extensive parameter optimization and prompt engineering were not pursued.
 To deliver a comprehensive evaluation, we have further integrated the HumanEval and MBPP benchmarks as supplementary measures for appraising functional correctness~\cite{chen2021evaluating, austin2021program}.

-\paragraph{Functional Correctness} Table~\ref{tab:functional_correctness_metrics} details the functional correctness of various models, showing that larger models tend to provide better functional correctness.
-When comparing DPO and SFT approaches, DPO consistently enhances Pass@1 scores across most benchmarks, notably increasing model `deepseek-coder-33b' from 79.30 to 85.16, and model `CodeLlama-34b' from 57.81 to 73.83 in the Mercury Benchmark.
-While SFT diminishes functional correctness in larger models, it appears to benefit smaller models.
-These results highlight the potential of DPO in bolstering functional correctness on larger Code-LLMs.